 How can I afford Amherst?
 Will Amherst meet my "full demonstrated need"?

 Attending college is expensive, and may be daunting to students and families.
-But Amherst College is affordable because we're committed to providing financial aid to meet the full difference between what Amherst costs and what it's estimated your family is able to contribute toward those costs.
-Our financial aid meets your "full demonstrated need" - there is no "gap" or unmet need in our aid awards.
+Amherst College is affordable because we're committed to providing financial aid to meet the full difference between what Amherst costs and what it is estimated your family is able to contribute toward those costs.
+Our financial aid meets your "full demonstrated need" - there is no "gap" or unmet need in our financial aid awards.